 I stayed overnight in Kakadu in my camper, and the next day I headed out early to explore some more of the park.
 One of the most prominent features in Kakadu is Jimjim Falls.
 Unfortunately, the road there was the only one I saw that was closed in the park, so I couldn’t take a trip in a 4-wheel drive out there.

 My first stop was at Anbangbang, which is another rock art site south of Ubirr.
 The geologist in me noticed a difference in the rocks between the two locations.
-Ubirr was a fine grained sandstone, where as Anbangbang was a very course conglomerate.
-The art work was surprisingly sophisticated for something done thousands of year ago.
+Ubirr was a fine-grained sandstone, whereas Anbangbang was a very coarse conglomerate.
+The artwork was surprisingly sophisticated for something done thousands of year ago.
 All of the art was done in sheltered areas under rock overhangs.
 In nearly all of the locations, you could also see holes worn into the stone, where food was prepared.

 Again, the time of the visit was almost perfect.
 The water wasn’t so high that it was just a giant lake, but it wasn’t so low that it was dried out.
 There was plenty of grass around and many of the bird species were giving birth.
 There were birds all over the place.
 I wish I had taken notes during the trip, but I was too busy taking photos (and after many attempts in many places, I can say with authority I suck at taking bird photos).